virus

 Further reading

-• Plural of virus on Wikipedia.Wikipedia
+• Plural form of words ending in -us § Virus on Wikipedia.Wikipedia

 • Virus on Wikipedia.Wikipedia